 Vicente's World

 M.Sc.
-Vicente Bolea, Computer Scientist @ NY
+Vicente Bolea, Senior R&D Engineer @ NY

 Experience

-R&D Engineer
+Senior R&D Engineer

 Kitware, New York• February, 2020 — present